-Impromptu speech topics are some of the most difficult topic areas to handle in the world of public speaking.
+Impromptu speech topics are some of the most challenging topic areas to handle in the world of public speaking.
 Like the Meerkat above, you might prefer hiding in the sand to avoid selection.

 In the classroom setting, however, you may be assigned impromptu speech topics to see how well you have developed your communication skills over the course period.